 The best investment property suburbs in Melbourne

-Over the year, Melbourne has recorded price growth of 11 per cent, versus 7 per cent in Sydney.
+Over the year to April 2019, Melbourne recorded price falls of 10 per cent, versus 10.9 per cent in Sydney.

-Melbourne is a city of nearly five million people, with strong population growth predicted for the decades ahead.
+And there’s good reasons why.
+Melbourne is a city of nearly five million people, with ongoing population growth predicted for the decades ahead.
+This and its multi-faceted economy bode well for the future.

-Many investors are keen to stake their claim in the Melbourne market to ride those future capital gains, so the question becomes what are the best investment suburbs in Melbourne?
+Many investors are keen to stake their claim in the Melbourne market now, so as to ride those long-term capital gains.

-Of course, that oversupply is just a moment in time, with population growth and buyer demand likely to soak it up over the short- to medium-term.
+Of course, that oversupply is just a moment in time – a swing in the cycle – with population growth and buyer demand likely to soak it up over the medium-term.

-Which Melbourne suburbs delivered the best investment growth this year?
+Which Melbourne suburbs delivered the best investment growth?

 When it comes to the best growth suburbs in Melbourne, the results can be as long as your arm – depending on whose data, and which measure, you use.